 Introduction:

-• Shuyal Stealer is a recently uncovered Infostealer that pushes the boundaries of traditional browser-targeted malware.
-Unlike most variants that zero in on popular platforms like Chrome and Edge, Shuyal dramatically widens its scope by targeting 19 different browsers, making it far more versatile and dangerous in its data-harvesting capabilities.
+- Shuyal Stealer is a recently uncovered infostealer that pushes the boundaries of traditional browser-targeted malware.
+Our analysis builds upon the excellent research published by Vlad Pasca on Hybrid Analysis in July 2025, which first identified and detailed this threat.
+Expanding on his foundational findings, Point Wild observed that Shuyal dramatically widens its scope by targeting 19 different browsers, making it even more versatile and dangerous in its data-harvesting capabilities.

-• Shuyal Stealer employs PowerShell scripts to streamline its data-theft operation.
-It first compresses the harvested information into an archive stored in the directory.
-This archive is then transmitted through a Telegram bot infrastructure, ensuring covert exfiltration.
-To cover its tracks, the malware subsequently erases both the compressed archive and any residual browser database traces, effectively minimizing forensic footprints and complicating detection.
+- Shuyal Stealer uses PowerShell scripts to efficiently steal data.
+It first compresses the stolen information into an archive in a designated directory.
+This archive is then sent via a Telegram bot for discreet exfiltration.
+To hide its activity and make detection harder, the malware then deletes the compressed archive and any lingering browser database traces, thereby minimizing forensic evidence.

 Infection Flowchart: